CBICA/CaPTk2.0/CONTRIBUTING.md

-Thanks for your interest in contributing to CaPTk! 🎉 ⌨️
+Thanks for your interest in contributing to CaPTk! 🎉

 The following guidelines will help keep CaPTk maintainable and useful.
-Although we understand that they might now always be possible to follow, so we welcome you to use your best judgment when interpreting them.
+We understand that they might not always be easy to follow, so we welcome you to use your best judgment when interpreting them.

 # Contents